r0ml/OpenCV/README.md

 ./prepatch.sh
 ```

-which fixes a problem with an `#include` statement in opencv.
+which fixes a problem with an `#include` statement in opencv and bad logic for macCatalyst support in TargetConditionals.h .

 Then run